Kernel k-Groups via Hartigan's Method: Numerical Experiments

-We first consider one-dimensional data for a two-class problem.
-We compare kernel k-groups with k-means and GMM, as illustrated in Fig.~\ref{fig:1dexperiment}.
-The left panels show a mixture of Gaussians, and the right panels show a mixture of log Gaussians (see caption for details).
-Notice that in the kernel density estimation plots for lognormal distribution, only kernel k-groups was able to distinguish between the two classes.
-The accuracy results for both density estimation cases are in Table~\ref{tb:dens}.
-We remark that kernel k-groups in this one-dimensional example performed the same as the exact deterministic Algorithm~\ref{algo1d} introduced in the Appendix.
+We first consider one-dimensional data for a two-class problem as shown in Fig.~\ref{fig:1d}.
+Note that in Fig.~\ref{fig:1d}a GMM is more accurate, as expected, however in Fig.~\ref{fig:1d}b kernel k-groups outperforms both methods for non Gaussian data.
+GMM and k-means basically cluster at chance as $n$ increases.
+This illustrates the model free character of energy statistics.
+For these same distributions, in Fig.~\ref{fig:density} we show a kernel density estimation and Gaussian fits.
+In Fig.~\ref{fig:density}b only kernel k-groups was able to distinguish between the two classes.
+The accuracy results are also indicated in the caption.
+We remark that in one dimension it is possible to simplify the formulas for energy statistics and obtain an exact deterministic algorithm, i.e. without any initialization.
+This is Algorithm~\ref{algo1d} in the Appendix.
+We stress that kernel k-groups given by Algorithm~\ref{algo} performed the same as Algorithm~\ref{algo1d}.